-- making using the appropriate strategic framework. - Evaluate the use of financial budgeting concepts to make sound decisions in managing personal finances. - Employ critical thinking skills to evaluate the practical implications of organizational policies, decisions and strategy. - Identify, evaluate and articulate defensible resolutions to practical social responsibility and ethical dilemmas.
+- Evaluate the use of financial budgeting concepts to make sound decisions in managing personal finances. - Employ critical thinking skills to evaluate the practical implications of organizational policies, decisions and strategy. - Identify, evaluate and articulate defensible resolutions to practical social responsibility and ethical dilemmas.